antoniofull/thexpatmagazine.com/src/pages/blog/2018-05-04-expensive-cities-world.md

   - destinations
 ---

 Take your guess, what is the most expensive city in the world?
 I did the same and the results were a bit different, at least for the order of some of the following cities.
-Maybe some of you already live in these cities and can also give us personal opinions on this 🙂 but let&#8217;s go ahead and check the list created by The Economist Intelligence Unit, according to the findings of the WorldWide Cost of Living Survey.
+Maybe some of you already live in these cities and can also give us personal opinions on this 🙂 but let's go ahead and check the list created by The Economist Intelligence Unit, according to the findings of the WorldWide Cost of Living Survey.

 &nbsp;